-- 1. The student will be notified via email by the program director that a meeting with relevant social work faculty is necessary, which will include official notification of the violation, instructions on when the meeting will take place, etc. - 2.
-The relevant faculty will address the concern(s) related to the violation with the student and the student will be afforded an opportunity to present their own case. - 3.
+- 1. The student will be notified via email by the program director that a meeting with relevant social work faculty is necessary, which will include official notification of the violation, instructions on when the meeting will take place, etc. The relevant social work faculty include the social work program director, the field coordinator, faculty field liaison, field instructor, and the student's academic advisor (if the student wishes). - 2.
+The faculty will address the concern(s) related to the violation with the student and the student will be afforded an opportunity to present their own case. - 3.
 The faculty will convene immediately following the meeting to determine what action must be taken as a consequence of the violation, including but not limited to termination from the program.

 - 4. The program director will notify the student of the faculty's response and any consequences via email within one (1) business day of the meeting. - 5.
 Students have the right to appeal any decisions through University-wide established procedures outlined in the Catalog.
-If the student chooses to appeal the decision of the faculty, he or she must do so following the University-wide established procedures outline in the Catalog.
+If the student chooses to appeal the decision of the faculty, he or she must do so following the University-wide established procedures outlined in the Catalog.